sabbadash/sabbadash/README.md

   Driven by a profound interest in creating my own software, I ventured into diverse technologies.
 I was learning databases, Python, Java, and even PHP, all of which have been avenues for fun and learning, providing me with a foundation in programming.

-  Now I am focusing on Next.js.
-Embracing this beautiful framework, I am committed to mastering its capabilities to build modern and cool websites.
+  Now I am focusing on React and Next.js.
+Embracing this beautiful frameworks, I am committed to mastering its capabilities to build modern and cool websites.

 </details>